savvas-sdg/sdg-accessibilitytesting/README.md

 ### 4. See reports

 To see the reports, open `.output/index.html` in your browser.
-You should the list of all the pages you've run tests against:
+You should see the list of all the pages you've run tests against:

 ![List of pages on the homepage](https://imgur.com/MoOTcRM.png)